Eevyr/Personality-Disorders-and-music/README.md

 ### analysis

-This folder is used to perform the three different EDAs described in the beginning of the README, one folder for each analysis.
+This folder is used to perform the three (at the moment two only are available) different EDAs described in the beginning of the README, one folder for each analysis.

 Running the scripts in each of those three folder will create and download the plots useful (in the "outputs" folder) for the final report of this dataset.